syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 {% endtabs %}

-## Performance Optimization.
+## Performance optimization

-The Blink rendering engine provides support for reusing the browser process to optimize the HTML to PDF performance for multiple operations using the 'ReuseBrowserProcess' property of the 'HtmlToPdfConverter' class.
+The Blink rendering engine provides support for reusing the browser process to optimize the HTML to PDF performance for multiple operations using the 'ReuseBrowserProcess' property of the [HtmlToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.HtmlToPdfConverter.html) class.

 {% tabs %}